JustinSQiu/STAT-4830-curriculum-learning-project/README.md

 The experiments will be automatically logged on your Wandb account; go to https://wandb.ai/ and monitor them there.

-## No Demo
+## Why there is no demo

 Please note that it is difficult for me to provide an executable demo for this project.
 I can't even load the models in for inference on my 6 year old Macbook Air, let alone train them.
 It is probably possible to hook this up to Collab, but since Collab is not meant for training models for multiple days, I don't think that is the best thing to do.
 Also, the GPU clusters I've used have been pretty unstable and very overloaded for the past few days, and I haven't been able to get a GPU to even upload my model to Huggingface.
-However, with minimal code changes to the paths, this repo shouldn't be too difficult to set up if you have the hardware.
-Please feel free to contact me at jsq@seas.upenn.edu if there are difficulties setting up.
+Finally, because the cluster only gives us access to the GPUs through SLURM and we can't SSH directly into them, I can't even connect a GPU to a notebook, which makes coding in a notebook moot.
+Therefore, I didn't feel that it makes sense to upload a demo in a notebok.
+However, with minimal code changes to the paths, this repo shouldn't be too difficult to set up.
+Please feel free to contact me at jsq@seas.upenn.edu if there are any difficulties setting up!

+## Thank you to Professor Davis!

+Thank you for teaching the course this semester!
+It really filled in a gap that no other course did at Penn, which is understanding and applying the optimization behind modern machine learning.
+I truly enjoyed the class and learned a lot from it.